-(1) The owners and operators of each source and each Acid Rain unit at the source shall: (i) Hold allowances, as of the allowance transfer deadline, in the unit's compliance subaccount (after deductions under 40 CFR 73.34(c)) not less than the total annual emissions of sulfur dioxide for the previous calendar year from the unit; and

-(ii) Comply with the applicable And Rain emissions limitations for sulfur dioxide.

-- (2) Each ton of sulfur cloxide emitted in excess of the Acid Rain emissions limitations for sulfur dioxide shall consultate a separate violation of the Act. - (3) An Acid Rain unit shall be subject to the requirements under paragraph (1) of the sulfur dioxide requirements as follows:

-6) Starting January 1, 2000, an Add Rain unit under 40 CFR 72.6(a)(2); or
+- (1) The owners and operators of each source and each Acid Rain unit at the source shall: - (i) Hold ellowances, as of the allowance transfer deadline, in the unit's compliance subaccount (after deductions under 40 CFR 73.34(c)) not less than the total annual emissions of sulfur dioxide for the previous calendar year from the unit; and - (iii) Comply with the applicable Acid Rain emissions limitations for sulfur dioxide. - (2) Each ton of sulfur dioxide emitted in excess of the Acid Rain emissions limitations for sulfur dioxide shall constitute a separate violation of the Act. - (3) An Acid Rain unit shall be subject to the requirements under paragraph (1) of the sulfur dioxidal requirements as follows: - (i) Starting January 1, 2000, an Acid Rain unit under 40 CFR 72.6(a)(2); or - (ii) Starting on the later of January 1, 2000 or the deadline for monitor certification under 40 CFR part 75, an Acid Rain unit under 40 CFR 72.6(a)(3). - (4) Allowances shall be held in, deducted from, or transferred among Allowance Tracking System accounts in accordance with the Acid Rain Program. - (5: An allowance shall not be deducted in order to comply with the requirements under paragraph (1)(i) of the sulfur dioxide requirements prior to the calendar year for which the allowance was allocated. - of the suffur dioxide requirements prior to the calendar year for which the allowance was allocated.

-- (ii) Starting on the later of January 1, 2000 or the deadline for monitor cardification under 40 CFR part 75, an Asid Rain unit under 40 CFR 72,6(a)(3). - (4) Allowances shall be held in, deducted from, or transferred among Allowance Tracking System accounts in accordance with the Acid Rain Program. - (5) An allowance shall not be deducted in order to comply with the requirements under paragraph (1)(i) of the sulfur dioxide requirements prior to the calendar year for which the allowance was allocated.
-(6) An allowance allocated by the Administrator under the Acid Rain Program is a limited authorization to emit sultur dioxide in accordance with the Acid Rain Program.
-No provision of the Acid Rain Program, the Acid Rain permit application, the Acid Rain permit, or the written exemption under 40 CFR 72.7 and 72.8 and no provision of law shall be construed to limit the authority of the United States to terminate or limit such authorization. - (7) An allowance allocated by the Administrator under the Acid Rain Program does not constitute a
+(6) An allowance allocated by the Administrator under the Acid Rain Program is a limited authorization to emit suffur dioxide in accordance with the Acid Rain Program, the provision of the Acid Rain Program, the Acid Rain permit, or the written exemption under 40 CFR 72.7 and 72.8 and no provision of law shall be construed to limit the authority of the United States to terminate or limit such authorization. - (7) An allowance allocated by the Administrator under the Acid Rain Program does not constitute a property right.

-Nitroden Oxides Requirements.
-The owners and operators of the source and each Acid Rain unit at the source shall comply with the applicable Acid Rain emissions limitation for hitrogen oxides.
+Nitrogen Oxides Requirements.
+The owners and operators of the source and each Acid Rain unit at the source shall comply with the applicable Acid Rain emissions limitation for nitrogen oxides.

-Extess Emissions Requirements.
+Excess Emissions Requirements.

-- (1) The designated representative of an Acid Rain unit that has excess emissions in any calendar year shall submit a proposed offset plan, as required under 40 CFR part 77. - shall subtrict a produced criset piers, as required diluter at their persons in any calendar year shall.

-(2) The owners and operators of an Add Rain unit that has excess emissions in any calendar year shall. (i) Pay without demand the penalty required, and pay upon demand the interest on that penalty, as required by 40 CFR part 77; and till Comply with the terms of an approved offset plan, as required by 40 CFR part 77.
+- (1) The designated representative of an Acid Rain unit that has excess emissions in any calendar year shall submit a proposed offset plan, as required under 40 CFR part 77. - (2) The owners and operators of an Acid Rain unit that has excess emissions in any calendar year shall; (i) Pay without demand the penalty required, and pay upon demand the interest on that penalty, as required by 40 CFR part 77; and - iii) Comply with the terms of an approved offset plan, as required by 40 CFR part 77.

-Recording and Reporting Requirements.
+Recordkeeping and Reporting Requirements.